 Pruning

 Magnolia almost does not need pruning because it has a fairly regular shape.
-But if you decide to prune, early spring is the best time to do so.
+But if you decide to prune, early spring is the best time.

 By pruning in the spring before the leaves begin to emerge, you can be sure that the wounds will heal and the tree will fully recover by the end of the season.

 The first thing to trim is dead or damaged branches after the winter.
-Cut close to the attachment point but do not damage the trunk or the main branch so that the wound is as small as possible.
+Cut close to the attachment point, but do not damage the trunk or the main branch to make the wound as small as possible.

 Always use sterile and sharp tools of good quality.
 It is good practice to treat large wounds with fungicide.